Glossary for New Product Development

 2. The process of developing.
 Develop is to bring something to a more valuable state.

-Efforts that contribute to successful development include enhancing the capabilities of individuals and networks so that they are more effective in transforming prototypes to a more advanced or effective states.
+Efforts that contribute to successful development include enhancing the capabilities of individuals and networks so that they are more effective in transforming prototypes to more advanced or effective states.
 Development decisions are driven by questions about what to build for future success.
 In contrast, legacy sales and marketing efforts strive to sell more of what exists.

 Typically, an individual’s role influences their perspective of new product development efforts.
 For example: